 Problem P1.
-Greening the oxidation of nitrobenzaldehyde
+Greening the oxidation of 4-nitrobenzaldehyde

-For decades, chemists have tried to replace harmful reagents used in oxidation reactions to reduce hazardous waste.
-In this problem, potassium peroxomonosulfate (Oxone®) has been chosen as the oxidising agent, because it only produces non-toxic and non-polluting sulfate salts.
+For the last decades, chemists have tried to replace harmful reagents in oxidation processes in order to reduce hazardous waste treatment.
+In this problem, potassium peroxomonosulfate has been chosen as oxidising agent, because it only produces non-toxic and non-polluting sulfate salts.
+It is provided here as Oxone®.

-This reaction is performed in a mixture of water and ethanol, which are classified as green solvents.
+Furthermore, the reaction itself is performed in a mixture of water and ethanol, which are classified as green solvents.

-Your task is to perform the oxidation of 4-nitrobenzaldehyde, to recrystallise the product, to compare TLC solvents and to check the purity of the product using TLC.
+Your task is to perform the oxidation of 4-nitrobenzaldehyde, to recrystallise the product, to compare TLC eluents and to check the purity of the product using TLC.

-Note: Ethanol waste and solvent must be disposed of in the "Organic waste" bottle.
+Note: Ethanol waste and eluent must be disposed of in the "Organic waste" bottle.

-- I. Oxidation of 4-nitrobenzaldehyde - 1.
-Mix 20 mL of water and 5 mL of ethanol. - 2.
-Put the magnetic bar into the 100 mL ground-glass joint conical flask. - 3.
-Transfer the pre-weighed 1.51 g of 4-nitrobenzaldehyde into the conical flask.
-Add all of the water/ethanol mixture.
-Clamp the conical flask.
+I. Oxidation of 4-nitrobenzaldehyde

+- 1. Mix 20 mL of water and 5 mL of ethanol. - 2.
+Insert the magnetic bar in the 100 mL ground-joint Erlenmeyer (conical) flask. - 3.
+Transfer the pre-weighed 1.51 g of 4-nitrobenzaldehyde into the Erlenmeyer (conical) flask.
+Add all of the water/ethanol mixture prepared previously.
+Clamp the Erlenmeyer (conical) flask to the stand.
 Start stirring the mixture, then add the pre-weighed 7.87 g of Oxone®. - 4.
-Attach the reflux condenser by loosening the large clamp and adjusting the ground-glass joints (see Figure 1).
+Attach the reflux condenser by loosening the large clamp and adjusting the ground joints (see Figure 1).
 Raise your HELP card.
-A lab assistant will turn on the water and the hotplate. - 5.
-Heat the reaction mixture with a gentle reflux (approximately 1 drop refluxing per second) for 45 minutes.
+A lab assistant will come to turn on the water and set the hotplate. - 5.
+Heat the reaction mixture with a gentle reflux (ca 1 drop refluxing per second) for 45 minutes.
 The mark on the heater corresponds to the necessary power to get a gentle reflux.